TGDivy/TGDivy/README.md

 ## 💬🌞

-> Your first and foremost job as a leader is to take charge of your own energy and then help to orchestrate the energy of those around you. ~ Peter Drucker
+> We never know how high we are till we are called to rise.
+Then if we are true to form our statures touch the skies. ~ Emily Dickinson

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )